jotd666/mspacman500/README.md

 - sox (included)
 - vasm 68k (included)
 - rnc (Rob Nothen cruncher unofficial port, included)
+- "bitplanelib.py" (asset conversion tool needs it) at https://github.com/jotd666/amiga68ktools.git
+- from the above tools repository you'll also need wmake.py (enhanced makefile) and wdate.py (whdload slave)
+- PIL or Pillow package for Python, used when converting sprite images to raw
+- WHDLoad SDK headers
+- GNU Make for Windows

 * besides the .bin files created from png by python, the rest of the process could be built on an amiga with phxass or some other assembler and sox for the amiga, but you have to be really mad to attempt it in 2021...)